Presenter: Kimberly Morris, MS, CCC-SLP, BCS-S, IBCLC

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "I am an SLP currently working on my IBCLC.
-Most of my families are told to stop breastfeeding when their baby is in NICU or they have no support on how to progress with breastfeeding once they leave the hospital.
-This course really provided information to support me in that gap.
+Most of my families are told to stop breastfeeding when their baby is in NICU.
+Or they have no support on how to progress with breastfeeding once they leave the hospital.
+This course really provided information to support me.
 I love the presenter's background and the considerations she made throughout the course with all of her hats with swallowing, SLP and IBCLC."
 J.G.
 (Sep.
 2023)